MyProVerse/Full-Stack-Web-Projects/Portfolio Website/readme.md

 ## Pages

-1. **Home (Index)**: The landing page providing an introduction to me and my portfolio.
+1. **Home (Index)**: The landing page providing an introduction.
-2. **Contact**: A form for visitors to reach out to me with inquiries or collaboration opportunities.
+2. **Contact**: A form for visitors to reach out with inquiries or collaboration opportunities.
-3. **Skills**: Overview of my skills and expertise in various technologies and domains.
+3. **Skills**: Overview of skills and expertise in various technologies and domains.
 4. **Projects**: Showcase of my past and current projects, including descriptions and links.

 ## Technologies Used